 Free tutoring is also available at The Bridge!

-The fall 2014 open lab schedule is a one page overview which includes schedules for peer tutoring, free academic workshops, athletic study tables and open tutoring hours at The Bridge.
+The spring 2015 open lab schedule is a one page overview which includes schedules for peer tutoring, athletic study tables and open tutoring hours at The Bridge.
 Please note, the peer tutoring schedule is subject to change.

 - Attend class regularly

 - Work individually with your instructor during office hours

 - Do all course homework prior to class

 - Take good notes during lectures, visit The Bridge for assistance with note taking and study skills

 - Form a study group w/others in your class

 - Practice effective time management, the Academic Success Guide is available to assist with goal setting, organizing, budgeting and scheduling.